-Though it originates from animals, monkeypox is transmitted from one person to another by close contact with lesions, body fluids, respiratory droplets, and materials contaminated by the virus.
+Monkeypox spreads from one person or animal to another through contact.
+This include contact with contaminated lesions, body fluids, respiratory droplets, and materials.

 Experts have shared that this disease does not spread through airborne routes, unlike Covid-19.
-Therefore, a high number of cases of transmissions are not expected to be seen with monkeypox.
+Many expect monkeypox to have a low number of cases of transmissions.

 Furthermore, the CDC Trusted Source has explained that the human-to-human transmission of monkeypox generally happens through prolonged face-to-face contact.
 And the respiratory droplets are unable to travel for more than a few feet.